LadybirdBrowser/ancient-history/README.md

 Advanced workflow, using pre-existing serenity checkout.

-If you previously didn't set SERENITY_SOURCE_DIR, probably want to blast the Build directory before doing this:
+If you previously didn't set `SERENITY_SOURCE_DIR`, you probably want to blast the `Build` directory before doing this:

 ```
 cmake -GNinja -B Build -DSERENITY_SOURCE_DIR=/path/to/serenity
 ninja -C Build run
 ```

-To automatically run in gdb:
+To automatically run in `gdb`:

 ```
 ninja -C Build debug
 ```

-To run without ninja rule:
+To run without `ninja` rule:

 ```
 # or your existing serenity checkout /path/to/serenity
 export SERENITY_SOURCE_DIR=${PWD}/Build/serenity